-Categorical thinking destroys relationships, simplifying the complex mixture of good and bad, vexing communications with weighty and unjust conclusions.
-The partner we once saw as wonderful, at a flip of a switch, we now label as awful.
-Their simple displays of humanity now spark extreme emotions, confirming felt injustices.
+The work, although discomforting, is rewarding.
+Categorical thinking destroys relationships; by simplifying the complex mixture of good and bad, we vex communications with weighty and unjust conclusions.
+The partner we once saw as wonderful, at a flip of a switch, we label as awful when a few aspects of their character defy our definition of wonderful.
+Their simple displays of humanity spark extreme emotions, confirming felt injustices.